learnwithgurpreet/b.learnwithgurpreet.me/src/posts/the-rise-of-digital-minimalism.md

 ## Cultivating Digital Mindfulness and Balance

-**Practice digital mindfulness:** Explain the importance of being present and fully engaged in offline activities, such as hobbies, exercise, or spending time with loved ones.
+**Promote digital mindfulness:** Emphasize the significance of staying fully present and engaged in real-life activities, like hobbies, exercise, or quality time with loved ones, while minimizing digital distractions.

 **Prioritize meaningful connections:** Encourage readers to focus on quality interactions by fostering meaningful relationships offline and reducing excessive social media consumption.